Xtigyro/kindadm/README.md

 ## Prerequisite Notes

-The `setup.sh` can be used either like a true Shell script, or the commands which are part of it can be executed one by one.
-It depends on your preference.

-**It can be run multiple times.
-Changes are done only if needed.**
+The `setup.sh` can be run multiple times.
+Changes are done only if needed.

 By default `setup.sh` downloads and installs the following software: